<<Previous | Story Intro | Return to Stories | Next >>

 "I'll lay odds that getting you is part of the deal," Jack said to Casey.
 "They'll threaten you to keep him doing what they want."

 "We'd better tell the general," Daniel said calmly.
 Inside, he was quaking.
-He'd heard the stories about the treatment the men and women of the downed surveillance plane had received.
+He'd heard the stories about the treatment the men and women of a downed U.S. surveillance plane had received.
 Oh, the media and public at large weren't given the full story.
 But as Jack said, the military community was a very close-knit group.
 And word got around.
 Especially when one of those captured had been an Air Force airman.
 Nothing as obvious as beatings for this group.
 They'd been separated, questioned for hours, not allowed to sleep, and then their lives were threatened.
 After having their plane shot at, another tidbit of information that had escaped the mainstream media, no one on that crew doubted that their lives were indeed in jeopardy.
 How much worse would the threats be due to the fact that the United States was keeping a secret as large as the Stargate program?

 She could see the worry...the fear...in his eyes.
 Knew instinctively that he was not afraid for himself.
 Daniel was the bravest man she'd ever met.
 No, that fear had to do with her, and what this entire mess could mean for the country...the entire world.
 The public was far from ready to know about the Stargate, and what it meant.
 This...incident...could blow the lid off of the entire thing; and not in a good way!